Mee1oy/Criptocurrency_pair_trading/README.md

 # Criptocurrency_pair_trading

 This is algorithm for testing trading stratagy in cryptocurrency based on correlation between them.
-(Trere are 2 trades, one lonf and one short in 1 signal to trade.)
+(Trere are 2 trades, one long and one short in 1 signal to trade.)
 Main idea is to find pair of coins co compensate strong volatility on criptocurrency markets.

 Analisys script is based on Binance API